scmacdon/AWSTracker/StreamApp/Readme.md

 ## Create the HTML file

 At this point, you have created all of the Java files required for this example Spring Boot application.
-Now you create a HTML file that are required for the application's view.
-Under the resource folder, create a **templates** folder, and then create the following HTML file:
+Now you create HTML files that are required for the application's view.
+Under the resource folder, create a **templates** folder, and then create the following HTML files:

 + index.html
 + layout.html